ssilverman/QNEthernet/README.md

 * The three Arduino-defined `Ethernet.begin(...)` functions that use the MAC address and that don't specify a subnet are deprecated because they make some incorrect assumptions about the subnet and gateway.
-* `Ethernet.hardwareStatus()`: Adds `EthernetOtherHardware` to the list of possible return values.
-Note that this value is not defined in the Arduino-style API.
+* `Ethernet.hardwareStatus()`: Adds `EthernetOtherHardware` and
+  `EthernetTeensy41` to the list of possible return values.
+Note that these values are not defined in the Arduino-style API.
 * The following `Ethernet` functions are deprecated and do nothing or return some default value:
   * `maintain()`: Returns zero.